-- In connection with a health or safety emergency if the College determines that there is an articulable and significant threat to the health or safety of the student or other individuals.
+- In connection with a health or safety emergency if the College determines that there is an articulable and significant threat to the health or safety of the student or other individual(s).

 - To parents of a student regarding the student's violation of any Federal, State, or local law, or of any rule or policy of the College, governing the use or possession of alcohol or a controlled substance if the College determines the student committed a disciplinary violation and the student is under the age of 21.
-The disclosure is information the College has designated as "directory information."

 The College has designated the following categories of student information as "Directory Information."
 FERPA permits the disclosure of Directory Information at the College's discretion, without prior written consent of the student.